Learning-based Event-triggered MPC with Gaussian processes under terminal constraints

-Optimal control frameworks that incorporate the GP regression were investigated in \cite{hewing2018cautious, hewing2019cautious,deisenroth2013gaussian, kocijan2004gaussian, hashimoto2020learnings, maiworm2018stability, maiworm2021online, koller2018learning}.
-The authors in \cite{hewing2018cautious, hewing2019cautious} formulated a chance-constrained MPC in terms of probabilistic reachable sets, and a sparse GP was introduced as an approximation technique to reduce the computational burden of solving the OCP.
-In \cite{deisenroth2013gaussian}, GP was used as a model-based policy search method to express model uncertainty, and the policy was improved by analytic policy gradients.
-Moreover, the authors in \cite{hashimoto2020learnings} formulated an optimal control problem for networked control systems, such that the optimal control and communication policies were jointly designed based on GP models.
-In order to design optimal policies, a moment matching technique was employed as an approximation technique when solving a Bellman equation.
-However, the authors in \cite{hewing2018cautious,hewing2019cautious,deisenroth2013gaussian, hashimoto2020learnings} did not provide any theoretical analysis on recursive feasibility and convergence of the closed-loop system.
-In contrast, the approach presented in this paper allows us to analyze the recursive feasibility of the OCPs and the convergence of the closed-loop system.
+Optimal control frameworks that incorporate the GP regression were investigated in \cite{hewing2018cautious, hewing2019cautious,deisenroth2013gaussian, kocijan2004gaussian, hashimoto2020learnings, maiworm2018stability, maiworm2021online}.
+For instance, the authors in \cite{hewing2018cautious, hewing2019cautious} formulated a chance-constrained MPC in terms of probabilistic reachable sets, and a sparse GP was introduced as an approximation technique to reduce the computational burden of solving the OCP.
+In contrast the existing works of \cite{hewing2018cautious,hewing2019cautious,deisenroth2013gaussian, hashimoto2020learnings}, the approach presented in this paper allows us to analyze the recursive feasibility of the OCPs and the convergence of the closed-loop system.
 In \cite{maiworm2018stability, maiworm2021online}, output feedback MPC was formulated based without using a terminal constraint.
 The robust stability was established in the form of ISS with respect to the modeling error between the GP model and the underlying system.
-Moreover, the robust stability was derived by assuming the optimal cost function as a candidate Lyapunov function.
+Moreover, robust stability was derived by assuming the optimal cost function as a candidate Lyapunov function.
 Our approach differs from \cite{maiworm2018stability, maiworm2021online} in the following sense.
 First, we provide the optimal control policy based on an event-triggered MPC framework.
 Our approach solves the OCPs only when needed according to a well-designed event-triggered condition to reduce the frequency of solving the OCPs.
 Second, we focus on the learning-based MPC formulation \textit{under a terminal constraint} and investigate the recursive feasibility and the convergence of the closed-loop system.
 Since the MPC strategy under the terminal constraint is one of the other common techniques, we argue that it is worth investigating its theoretical analysis, in particular on the recursive feasibility and convergence.
 Third, while \cite{maiworm2018stability, maiworm2021online} analyzed the stability in a probabilistic sense, the approach presented in this paper allows us to analyze convergence (and feasibility) in a deterministic sense based on the error bound presented in \cite{hashimoto2020learnings}.
 Lastly, the convergence is established via decreasing horizon strategy (instead of regarding the optimal cost as the Lyapunov function candidate), and it is shown via a dual-mode strategy that the state trajectory enters the terminal set in finite time and stays therein for all future times.
-The authors in \cite{koller2018learning} proposed a learning-based MPC for safe exploration with the GP regression.
-The control scheme proposed in \cite{koller2018learning} fulfilled high-probability safety guarantees based on multi-step ahead predictions.
-In order to compute probabilistic error bounds for the multi-step ahead predictions, the assumption that the unknown dynamics lie in the RKHS was utilized.
-In contrast to \cite{koller2018learning}, using the same assumption, we derive deterministic error bounds for multi-step ahead predictions based on the approach presented in \cite{hashimoto2020learnings} and provide the deterministic convergence condition with respect to the uncertainty of the GP model.
-Moreover, in contrast to \cite{koller2018learning}, we provide detailed analysis of recursive feasibility, which derives a suitable condition on the uncertainty of the GP model such that the OCPs become feasible.
-Furthermore, based on the analysis of the recursive feasibility, we derive the event-triggered strategy that aims at reducing the frequency of solving the OCPs.
-In addition, we provide a detailed way of how to construct the safe (terminal) set, in which the state trajectory is able to stay for all times.